 Can I Freeze It?

-Although, not recommended because tofu will be softer vs. the desired crispy taste, it is possible.
+Although, not recommended because tofu will be softer vs. the desired crispy taste, it is possible to freeze this fried tofu recipe.
 Place cooked tofu cubes on a lined cookie sheet and ensure they are not touching.
 Freeze until solid.

-Transfer to a storage bag, freeze up to 3 months.
+Transfer to a storage bag or airtight container and freeze up to 3 months.
 Thaw overnight in the refrigerator.

 Can I Make Fried Tofu in Advance?

-Crispy tofu is best fresh as it starts to lose its crispiness after 30 minutes.
-You could cube and marinate tofu with soy sauce ahead of time and refrigerate it until ready to cook.
+Fried tofu tastes best fresh as it starts to lose its crispiness after 30 minutes.
+You can cube and marinate tofu with soy sauce ahead of time and refrigerate until ready to pan fry.

-You could also combine cornstarch, garlic powder and pepper ahead of time and store covered in a cool dry place.
-Proceed with recipe as follows when ready.
+You can also combine cornstarch, garlic powder and black pepper ahead of time and store covered in a cool dry place.
+Proceed with recipe when ready.

 More Popular Vegetarian Recipes